David Juncà: Celta

 On 4 June 2018, the free agent Juncà agreed to a five-year contract at fellow top-flight side RC Celta de Vigo.
 He contributed 21 matches in his debut campaign for the last team above the relegation zone, but subsequently spent nearly two years on the sidelines due to several injury problems.

 Girona return

 Juncà returned to Girona on 26 July 2021, having joined on a one-year deal.
 He totalled 28 appearances in his second spell, winning promotion to the top tier in the playoffs.

 Wisła Kraków

-Having started the 2022–23 season without a team, Juncá signed a six-month deal with Polish I liga club Wisła Kraków on 29 December 2022.
+Having started the 2022–23 season without a team, Juncà signed a six-month deal with Polish I liga club Wisła Kraków on 29 December 2022.
+He made one Polish Cup appearance during the following campaign, playing the first half of a 2–1 first-round win over Lechia Gdańsk after extra time as his team went on to win the competition.

+After not having his contract extended, Juncà left in June 2024.

+Later career

+On 14 January 2025, following a brief spell in Andorra with Inter Club d'Escaldes, Juncà returned to his home country and signed an 18-month contract with Primera Federación side Gimnàstic de Tarragona.